yxuansu/SimCTG/contrastive_search_explanation/README.md

    assert next_input_ids.size() == torch.Size([beam_width, seqlen+1])
    ```

-   This small batch is fed into the language models again to get their next-turn hidden states.
+   This small batch is fed into the language models again to get their next step hidden states.

    ```python
    # feed these candidates into next round to get their hidden states